ProcopieGabi0112/1-Database-Design-Patterns/README.md

 In order to understand exactly what the study of a database system consists of, we will present below the steps we consider necessary to deepen the design you are looking for.

-- [x] Design Patterns of Databases Course
+- [x] 1.
+Design Patterns of Databases Course
-    - [ ] design schemas of a database
+     - [ ] design schemas of a database.
-    - [ ] structure of tables
+     - [ ] structure of tables.
-    - [ ] dependencies between tables
+     - [ ] dependencies between tables.
-    - [ ] the final structure of the tables that we will have to make in the database
+     - [ ] the final structure of the tables that we will have to make in the database.
-    - [ ] design tools for database schema
+     - [ ] design tools for database schema.
+- [x] DDL Course (Data Definition Language)
+     - [ ] create tables
+     - [ ] create ``bonds`` between tables.
+     - [ ] CREATE/ALTER/DROP/TRUNCATE
-- [x] To be added
+- [x] DML Course (Data Manipulation Language)
+     - [ ] learn how to create data that will be inserted into your tables.
+     - [ ] learn how to import or export data from table using IDE or syntax.
+     - [ ] INSERT/UPDATE/DELETE
+- [ ] DCL & TCL Course (Data Control Language / Transaction Control Language)
-- [ ] Add Additional Templates w/ Examples
+     - [ ] learn how to create your database users.
+     - [ ] learn how to grant them the rights to access your data.
-- [ ] Add "components" document to easily copy & paste sections of the readme
+     - [ ] learn how to save the last session you worked on.
+     - [ ] GRANT/REVOKE/COMMIT/ROLLBACK/SAVEPOINT
 - [ ] Multi-language Support
     - [ ] Chinese
     - [ ] Spanish